 Pythagoreion and Heraion of Samos

-The Pythagoreion was an ancient fortified port with Greek and Roman monuments.
-It holds the Tunnel of Eupalinos.
-This, also known as the Eupalinian aqueduct, is a tunnel of 1,036 m length built in the sixth century BC.
+Pythagoreion was an ancient fortified port with Greek and Roman monuments.
+It holds the Tunnel of Eupalinos, of 1,036 m length and built in the 6th century BC.
 The tunnel is the second known tunnel in history which was excavated from both ends, and the first with a methodical approach in doing so.
-The Eupalinos tunnel was also the longest tunnel of its time.

 The Heraion of Samos was a sanctuary originating from the 8th century BCE.
 A temple stood opposite the cult altar of the goddess Hera.
 It was the first of the gigantic Ionic temples.
-Unfortunately it stood for only about a decade before it was destroyed, probably by an earthquake.
+It stood for only about a decade before it was destroyed, probably by an earthquake.
 After that, an even larger one was built approximately 40 m to the West.
-This temple has the largest known floor plan of any Greek temple and is known as the "Polycrates Temple", named after a tyrant of Samos.
+This temple has the largest known floor plan of any Greek temple.

 The Pythagoreion is named for the mathematician Pythagorous, whose birthplace is nearby.
 Other remains inbcluse the castle and Temple of Thermes, the Spiliani Monastery and the Eupalinos Tunnel (currently closed for restoration).